WHY MIGHT OLDER ADULTS WITH HIV HAVE LUNG DISEASE?

 TELL YOUR DOCTOR IF YOU’RE SHORT OF BREATH

 Shortness of breath can be serious.
-Don’t just chalk it up to age.
+You should not just chalk it up to age.
 Tell your doctor, even if your shortness of breath goes away once you rest.
 If ignored, it may start to happen even when you are resting and may never get better again.
-Deal with shortness of breath as early as possible to prevent lasting damage to your lungs.
+You should deal with shortness of breath as early as possible to prevent lasting damage to your lungs.

 ASK IF YOU NEED VACCINES

-Get a flu shot every year, since flu can cause serious complications in people with HIV or lung disease.
+You should get a flu vaccine every year to protect yourself against the illness.
+Flu can cause serious complications in people with HIV or lung disease.
 A higher dose flu vaccine, Fluzone, is available for people over 65.
 It’s designed to create a stronger immune response – ask your doctor if it’s right for you.
-Also, get vaccinated against pneumonia.
-Severe pneumonia can cause decreased lung function and death, so it’s better to prevent it rather than to treat it after it happens.
-The CDC recommends that people over 65 and all people with HIV get both the Prevnar and Pneumovax vaccines.
+You should also get vaccinated against pneumonia.
+Severe pneumonia can cause decreased lung function and death.
+It is better to prevent pneumonia rather than to treat it after it happens.
+The CDC recommends that people over 65 and all people with HIV get both the Prevnar and Pneumovax vaccines to protect against pneumonia.

 TAKE YOUR MEDS CORRECTLY

-Take the right number of pills at the right time of day.
+You should take the right number of pills at the right time of day, as prescribed.
 If you use an inhaler, show your doctor how you use it, to make sure you’re using it correctly.
 The right pills and inhalers can help relieve coughing and breathing problems.

 EAT A HEALTHY DIET

-Eating proper food and keeping a healthy weight are important, since being overweight can make it harder to breathe.
-But being underweight might mean you’re not eating the right food to keep your lungs healthy.
-To plan a balanced diet, ask to see a nutritionist.
+Eating healthy food and keeping a healthy weight are important.
+Being overweight can make it harder to breathe, while being underweight might mean you’re not eating the right food to keep your lungs healthy.
+To plan a balanced diet, you should ask to see a nutritionist.

 Exercise expands and strengthens your lungs.
 Even a small amount of exercise helps, so any exercise is better than none.
-If you’re not sure where to start, ask to see a physical therapist.
-Besides helping you develop an exercise regimen, a therapist can teach you breathing exercises that reduce shortness of breath and allow you to do more.
+If you’re not sure where to start, ask to see an exercise trainer for older persons.
+Besides helping you develop an exercise regimen, a physical therapist can teach you breathing exercises that reduce shortness of breath and allow you to do more.

 Smoking causes lung problems and many other diseases.
 Don’t smoke and avoid secondhand smoke.
 If you plan to quit smoking, ask your doctor for help.
-Avoid other things that may affect your lungs, like car exhaust and fumes from paint, cleaning supplies, and the like.
+You should also avoid other things that may affect your lungs, such as car exhaust and fumes from paint, cleaning supplies, and the like.

 PROTECT YOURSELF AROUND SICK PEOPLE

 Lung disease makes it harder to heal from lung infections.
-Take extra care when around sick people, especially those who are coughing, and wash your hands often.
+To protect yourself from other diseases, you should take extra care when around sick people, especially those who are coughing.
+You should also wash your hands often.